Ho-Ro/CPM-tools/tcpm/README.md

 &mdash; this is in fact how `sysutil` and the `tcpm` BIOS itself access external files and disk images.
-Of course, `tnylpo` system services no longer can be activated by calling location 5 (or by using the addressin location 1 to access the BIOS jump vector), since this now belongs to CP/M. Instead, the 'magic' `ret` instructions need to be called directly, e.g., `call 0ffffh-18` will activate the BDOS emulation (likewise, `call 0ffffh-13` will call the emulated CONOUT BIOS entry).
+Of course, `tnylpo` system services no longer can be activated by calling location 5 (or by using the address in location 1 to access the BIOS jump vector), since this now belongs to CP/M. Instead, the 'magic' `ret` instructions need to be called directly, e.g., `call 0ffffh-18` will activate the BDOS emulation (likewise, `call 0ffffh-13` will call the emulated CONOUT BIOS entry).

-If you plan to call the `tnylpo` interface in your programs, keep the following caveats in mind:
+If you plan to call the `tnylpo` interface from your programs, keep the following caveats in mind:
 * don't use `Reset Disk System` (BDOS 13) or `Select Disk` (BDOS 14), since these modify the drive number in location 4 which now belongs to CP/M.